Why banks are outdated and the rise of fintech

 Hidden fee culture vs. transparent pricing

-Fintech companies, like Trio, recognize this issue and are on a mission to fix it.
+Fintech companies recognize this issue and are on a mission to fix it.
 By offering a new pricing structure that eliminates hidden fees, customers know upfront how much transactions, ATM withdrawals, and other banking decisions will cost them.
 Having this information gives them a better idea of what they’ll owe at the end of each month, helping them avoid nasty surprises.

 Branches vs. mobile debate